peteryxu/aqd-cli-workshop/workshop/02b-advanced-topics.md

 Ok so now we have all the theory, lets create a custom agents.
 We want to create the following:

-* **"python developer"** - a custom agent that looks for resources (all the markdown files in the steering/* directory) that provide specific guidance for writing code in Python.
+* **"python developer"** - a custom agent that loads a rule that provide specific guidance for writing code in Python.

 We will add to this configuration in subseqent labs showing you how you can add additional options to your custom agent.
 For now we will just create the custom agent and add **Resources** as the first items we want these custom agents to have.